atineoSE/GitHubActionsPlayground/README.md

-# GitHub Actions Playground: simple test around GitHub Actions and environment variables.
+# GitHub Actions Playground: simple test around environment variables

 We specify the following environment variables in GitHub, under Settings -> Secrets and variables -> Actions:
 * Under Secrets, we specify `DUMMY_SECRET` with value `my_dummy_secret` (without quotes).
-We can't check this value anymore in the GitHub interface, because we made a secret and it won't be shown, so it's important to remember how we entered it.
+We can't check this value anymore in the GitHub interface, because we've made it a secret and it won't be shown, so it's important to remember how we entered it.
 * Under Variables, we specify `DUMMY_VAR` with value `my_dummy_var` (without quotes).
 We can check this value anytime in the GitHub interface, because it's not a secret variable, thus it is not considered sensitive to expose its value.

 We check in a python script the values as follows: